lanceewing/agile-gdx/README.md

 # AGILE
-AGILE (GDX) is an AGI engine whose primary purpose is to run Sierra AGI games on the web!
+AGILE is an AGI engine whose primary purpose is to run Sierra AGI games on the web!

 https://agi.sierra.games

 Development began in November 2023, in hopes that it would be fully complete by the 10th May 1984, to coincide wih the 40 year anniversary of the release of King's Quest, the world's first animated graphic adventure game!

-AGI was the name of the adventure game interpreter used by Sierra On-Line to run the 3D animated adventure games that they released in the 1980s, which included games such as King's Quest 1/2/3/4, Space Quest 1/2, Police Quest, Leisure Suit Larry, Manhunter 1/2, Gold Rush, Donald Duck's Playground, Black Cauldron, and Mixed-Up Mother Goose.
+AGI was the name of the [Adventure Game Interpreter](https://en.wikipedia.org/wiki/Adventure_Game_Interpreter) used by Sierra On-Line to run the 3D animated adventure games that they released in the 1980s, which included games such as King's Quest 1/2/3/4, Space Quest 1/2, Police Quest, Leisure Suit Larry, Manhunter 1/2, Gold Rush, Donald Duck's Playground, Black Cauldron, and Mixed-Up Mother Goose.
 There were also well over 100 fan-made games made to run on the same AGI interpreter system, mostly written in the late 90s and early 2000s by Sierra On-Line fans.

 AGILE is an almost complete implementation that has attempted to align as close as possible to the original interpreter's behaviour.